gblkev/hexagonal-architecture/README.md

 ![Architecture](hexagonal-architecture.drawio.png?raw=true)

+TODO For convenience, we import the outbound in the inbound...
+Main difference with a 3-layer architecture: the business layer (hexagon) does not have any other Maven module as a dependency.

 ### Build the application
 Pre-requisite: in order for testcontainers to work, a Docker server has to be available on the machine (https://docs.docker.com/get-docker/).
 Build modules in parallel (1 thread per available CPU core):